matthuynh/survival-games/README.md

             ```
     - Now, we want to delete the temporary commit you made earlier: `git reset --soft HEAD~1`
         - Careful!
 This removes your most RECENT commit!
 Your most recent commit should be the temp commit
-4. Do `git log` to see if you have successfully deleted your most recent commit
+5. Do `git log` to see if you have successfully deleted your most recent commit
     - The reason why we want to delete our most recent commit is because we don't want to push `client/build` to GitHub
-5. Do `git status` -- you may see that `build` is staged for commit.
+6. Do `git status` -- you may see that `build` is staged for commit.
 What you can do now is delete the `build` folder, `rm -rf build`.
-Or, you can unstage them (however they'll still appear in your `git status` as unstaged changes): `git reset HEAD <file>`
-6. Push your changes from Step 1 to GitHub: `git push` or `git push remote`
+Your `git status` will still look a bit messy, so just do `git add --all`.
+Now your `git status` should be clean and show no changes!

 ### Useful Heroku Commands
 - Check if an instance of the Heroku app is up